Do you snore or wake up gasping for air?

 What happens if I don’t treat my sleep apnea?

 Sleep apnea can lead to much more serious issues if you do not treat it.
-In the short term, you can suffer from depression, and irritability, and are at a higher risk for things like falling asleep at the wheel.
+In the short term, you can suffer from depression and irritability and are at a higher risk for things like falling asleep at the wheel.
 In the long term, sleep apnea can put people at a higher risk for stroke, heart attacks, heart failure, and high blood pressure.

 If I’m not obese, can I get sleep apnea?

-Is sleep apnea considered a disability?
+Do doctors consider sleep apnea a disability?

 What should I avoid if I have sleep apnea?